holaphil/amazing-maple-e08ae/src/pages/index.md

     title: Hola!
     content: >
       Thanks for stopping by my personal website, **holaphil.com**.
-If you look around the web, you may notice every place you exist (that is your data) is on a platform you do not own.
-Of course there is purpose, value, and intent living on these third party platforms; however, you are living in someone else's house.
+If you look around the web, you may notice every place you exist (that is your content and data) is stored on a platform you do not own.
+Of course there is purpose, value, and intent for existing on these third party platforms;
+      however, at the end of the day you are still living in someone else's house.

-      **It was time to time to build my own house. **With any new house, there is plenty of work to do.
+      \*\*It was time to time to build my own house. \*\*With any new house, there is plenty of work to do.
 My apologies if something is out of place or broken I will fix it in time!
 For now, take a tour by scrolling down or selecting any of the navigational topics that interest you.